-Consider finding a divorce therapist who is accredited through the American Association for Marriage and Family Therapy.
-This organization offers stricter guidelines on the qualifications necessary to be labelled as a divorce therapist.
+Consider finding a divorce therapist who is accredited by the American Association for Marriage and Family Therapy.
+This organization offers stricter guidelines on the qualifications necessary to be labeled as a divorce therapist.
 They also require that all applicants pass a state or national licensing exam to ensure they understand best practices in their field.

 Potential clients should also ask about a divorce therapist’s clinical experience.
 You want to ensure that they have plenty of practice within their field with divorce, marital, or some type of family counseling.
 The more experience and familiarity they have with the type of therapy that suits them best, the better equipped they will be to help you manage the situation at hand.

 Once you and your spouse have come to the conclusion that the marriage is over and divorce is imminent, counseling may be a great first step.
 It can help you establish ground rules for ongoing communication with one another, or give you space to process through your emotions solo.